sarckk/sarckk.github.io/content/post/transformers.md

 Everything shown in the diagram should be familiar to us by now.
 In particular, note how there are 3 arrows going into the Multi-Head Attention module: these represent key, query and values.

 ## Decoder
 Phew!
-There was quite a lot to cover for Encoders.
+There was quite a lot to cover for encoders.
 Fortunately, I've already covered most of the important parts of the Transformer -- the decoding part more or less mirrors what we had in the encoding phase, with a few key differences.

 The input to the first decoder in the stack is a sequence of numerical representations of output tokens.
 The term "output" here might be a bit confusing.
 In the context of neural machine translation, the output here refers to tokens in the target language.
 Assuming that the target language is German and that we use a word-level tokenizer (i.e. each token is just a German word), then we can say that we pass in the sequence of indices of each German word in the sentence.
 The rest is the same as encoders: we generate an embedding vector and add positional encoding.

-Also similar to the encoding phase, we have $N$ Decoder modules, where $N=6$ for the base model in the original paper.
-Each Decoder is similar to the Encoder, except there are 2 differences:
+Also similar to the encoding phase, we have $N$ decoder modules, where $N=6$ for the base model in the original paper.
+Each decoder is similar to the encoder, except there are 2 differences:
 - In a decoder, there is an additional sublayer between self-attention and feed-forward network: **cross-attention**.
 - An additional mask is used in the decoder to prevent "looking into the future" in self-attention.